What is Trespassing?

 Door supervisors also have the right to eject people (by force, if necessary) from the premises if those people meet any or all of the criteria above.

-Should the person somehow gain entry after being turned away at the door or attempt to stay after being asked to leave, they are trespassing and should be asked to leave or else escorted to the nearest exit.
+Should the person somehow gain entry after being turned away at the door, maybe being alerted by someone watching CCTV, or attempt to stay after being asked to leave, they are trespassing and should be asked to leave or else escorted to the nearest exit.

 However, UK law does not furnish security personnel with any special powers or protections beyond those of the average civilian.
 Essentially, if a door supervisor is attacked while at work, the law does not treat this the same way as it would if it were a first responder or police officer being attacked.
 It is, in the legal view, simply a case of one civilian attacking another.
 Ergo, although security guards are allowed to remove potentially violent people from situations in which those people might harm themselves or others, they must be very careful when doing so.